sjain882/Blender-Plugins/README.md

 I'm aware you can sort of do similar by merging the objects with CTRL + J, but that can be destructive for object names (and modifiers I've read, but not tested).
 Plus this is quicker.

 To use it, select the objects you would like to copy the local axes to, then select the source object last, so it is the active object.
-Then either access Copy local axes orientation from the space action menu or use the keyboard shortcut.
+Then either access "Copy local axes orientation" from the spacebar action menu or use the keyboard shortcut.

 ***

-### `local_axes_orientation_copy_updated_28x.py`:
+### `2.80+\local_axes_orientation_copy_updated_28x.py`:

 **Copy local axes orientation between objects - Blender 2.80+**